Fish Species NT: A Guide for Fishing Australia

 Eating: Premium table fish with delicious taste.

-Bag Limit: 3 per person NT
+Bag Limit: 3 per person NT, 5 per person QLD.

 Legal Size: 35 cm Queensland